pouya-eghbali/lambdaJSON/README.md

 Changes from previous
 =====================

-Better support for function serialization.
+Better support for class serialization.

 Download
 ========